Attack on Titan Finale Review: Why the Most Controversial Anime Ending of 2024 Still Divides Fans

 Why Fans Were Outraged

-• The infamous "You became a mass murderer for our sake!" line felt jarring
+• "You became a mass murderer for our sake!" is a line that made a lot of people genuinely cringe

 The Thematic Defense

-Anime News Network defended this choice, noting that Eren was revealed to be "a sad and pathetic child whose war-addled brain and petulant heart simply could not handle the power he'd been given."
+But — and this is where Eren Yeager character development actually gets interesting — supporters read that breakdown completely differently.
+Anime News Network put it well: Eren was "a sad and pathetic child whose war-addled brain and petulant heart simply could not handle the power he'd been given."

 The Ending That Refuses to Provide Easy Answers